chrissavage2300/PIC33EP-Tutorial/readme.md

 <h1>PIC33EP Tutorials.</H1>

 These are a bunch of tutorials I came up with to help me learn XC16.
 The eventual end goal is to use the encoder module.
+These tutorials use the dsPIC33EP32MC202.
+It should work for other families.

 Project 1: Blink an LED using Timer 1